paulotrinn/aight/README.md

    - Click "Add"

 3. **Install the integration:**
-   - Search for "AI Configuration Assistant" in HACS
+   - Search for "Aight" or "AI Configuration Assistant" in HACS
    - Click "Download"
    - Restart Home Assistant